akkornel/syncrepl/patches/README.md

 This bug does not affect pyldap, which has fixed it as part of release 2.4.35.1.

+**NOTE:** It is still possible to use python-ldap with this software.
+If you restrict yourself to the `refreshOnly` mode, then you should not be affected by this bug.

 ## pyldap: UUID instantiation

 In an LDAP directory, every entry has a normally-hidden UUID.
 These UUIDs are